ibm-cloud-docs/openshift/openshift_cluster_plan_network.md

 <img src="images/icon-classic.png" alt="Classic infrastructure provider icon" width="15" style="width:15px; border-style: none"/> A communication channel must be set up so that worker nodes can establish a connection to the Kubernetes master.
 You must enable the public service endpoint in your cluster.
 You can optionally enable the private service endpoint for version 3.11 clusters, but not for version 4 clusters, which must be public only.
 Furthermore, you cannot have only the private service endpoint for any cluster.
 {: shortdesc}

-To secure communication over public and private service endpoints, Red Hat OpenShift on IBM Cloud automatically sets up an OpenVPN connection between the Kubernetes master and the worker node when the cluster is created.
+To secure communication over public and private service endpoints, {{site.data.keyword.openshiftlong_notm}} automatically sets up an OpenVPN connection between the Kubernetes master and the worker node when the cluster is created.
 Workers securely talk to the master through TLS certificates, and the master talks to workers through the OpenVPN connection.

 **Public service endpoint only**</br>
 By default, your worker nodes can automatically connect to the Kubernetes master over the public VLAN through the public service endpoint.